 We have frequently utilized as a source of funds certificates of deposit obtained through deposit brokers that solicit funds from their customers for deposit with us, or brokered deposits.
 Brokered deposits, when compared to retail deposits attracted through a branch network, are generally more sensitive to changes in interest rates and volatility in the capital markets and could reduce our net interest spread and net interest margin.
-In addition, brokered deposit funding sources may be more sensitive to significant changes in our financial condition.
-As of December 31, 2010, brokered deposits totaled \$230.3 million, or approximately 22.2% of our total deposits, compared to brokered deposits in the amount of \$241.8 million or approximately 23.8% of our total deposits at December 31, 2009.
-As of December 31, 2010, approximately \$69.7 million in brokered deposits, or approximately 30.3% of our total brokered deposits, are short-term and mature within one year.
+In addition, brokered deposits totaled \$169.2 million, or approximately 16.6% of our total deposits, compared to brokered deposits in the amount of \$230.3 million or approximately 22.2% of our total deposits at December 31, 2010.
+As of December 31, 2011, approximately \$27.8 million in brokered deposits, or approximately 16.4% of our total brokered deposits, are short-term and mature within one year.
 Our ability to continue to acquire brokered deposits is subject to our ability to price these deposits at competitive levels, which may increase our funding costs, and the confidence of the market.
 In addition, if our capital ratios fall below the levels necessary to be considered "well-capitalized" under current regulatory guidelines, we could be restricted from using brokered deposits as a funding source.

 We also have borrowings with the Federal Home Loan Bank, or the FHLB.
-As of December 31, 2010, our FHLB borrowings maturing within one year totaled \$22.4 million.
+As of December 31, 2011, our FHLB borrowings maturing within one year totaled \$52.6 million.
 If we were unable to borrow from the FHLB in the future, we may be required to seek higher cost funding sources, which could materially and adversely affect our net interest income.